mueller-lab/PyFRAP/README.md

 - PyQT4>4.10.4
 - vtk>=5.8.0
 - colorama>=0.2.5
-- meshio>=1.2.1
 - wget>=3.2
 - gmsh (compiled with TetGen Algorithm) MUST BE Version 2.14.0!

+Note that the installation described [here](https://github.com/alexblaessle/PyFRAP/wiki/Installation#short) install all necessary requirements.

 ## Getting Started

 ### Running PyFRAP GUI

 PyFRAP comes with comprehensive GUI.
-To start the GUI, simply go to pyfrp/ and doubleclick on

-	PyFRAP.py

-or run
+It can easily be started by clicking on *runPyFRAP.bat* (Windows), *runPyFRAP.command* (OSX) or *runPyFRAP.sh* (Linux).

+If you are using a terminal, *cd* to your PyFRAP directory and type

 	python pyfrp/PyFRAP.py